m0xk/spacedrop_v0/README.md

 The accounts.ts file can be modified to include your sol address

-the data.rs file can modified to inlcude your sol address (This is the set of addresses stored on chain that eligible to claim)
+the data.rs file can modified to include your sol address (This is the set of addresses stored on chain that eligible to claim)

 To deploy the program to devnet you will need to update the Anchor.toml file